 - Blank Verse: Unrhymed iambic pentameter.
 All sonnets, Shakespearian plays and the King James version of the Bible are written in blank verse.
 Unrhymed iambic pentameter is said to closely mimic the cadences of natural speech.
 See below for more information on iambic pentameter. - End Rhyme: Rhyme that occurs at the ends of verse lines.
-The nursery rhyme in "rhyme scheme" below is written with end rhyme.
-(NT) - Iambic Pentameter: A line of poetry that is ten syllables in length.
+The nursery rhyme in "rhyme scheme" below is written with end rhyme. - Iambic Pentameter: A line of poetry that is ten syllables in length.
 The syllables follow a pattern in which an unstressed syllable is followed by a stressed one.
 The words "giraffe" and "destroy" are iambs.
 An iamb is two syllables, and "penta" means five, so five iambs in a row = iambic pentameter.
 A line of iambic pentameter bounces gently along (soft-hard-soft-hard-soft-hard-soft-hard-soft-hard).
 For example, when Romeo says, "O, she doth teach the torches to burn bright" (Romeo and Juliet, I.v.44), he is speaking in iambic pentameter.
-The following is an example from Macbeth:
+The following is an example of iambic pentameter (in this case, blank verse) from Hamlet: